Salesforce Executive to Join Automation Anywhere as Chief Revenue Officer

 Automation Anywhere appoints Rob Ferguson as chief revenue officer to help customers embrace a digital workforce

-SAN JOSE, Calif., June 9, 2022 /PRNewswire/ -- Automation Anywhere, a global leader in intelligent automation, today announced the appointment of Rob Ferguson as chief revenue officer to empower organizations to build and succeed with a digital workforce.
+SAN JOSE, Calif. , June 10, 2022 /PRNewswire/ -- Automation Anywhere, a global leader in intelligent automation, today announced the appointment of Rob Ferguson as chief revenue officer to empower organizations to build and succeed with a digital workforce.

 He joins Automation Anywhere from Salesforce where he has served for more than a decade in senior sales leadership roles managing North America and global go-to-market organizations focused on helping customers achieve their digital transformation objectives.
 Prior to Salesforce, he spent seven years at Oracle leading strategic accounts and held senior sales roles at Sybase and PTC.